Open plan living: Pros and cons

 To make the most of an open plan living layout, consider the following:

 Heating: Make sure you have a solid plan to keep the open plan areas warm.
-You don’t want to rely on a fire or space heaters entirely, so provide a comprehensive heating solution.
-Having high-quality double or even triple glazing is also a must.
+You don’t want to rely on a hearth fire or space heaters entirely; you need a comprehensive heating solution.
+Having high-quality double or even triple glazing is a must.

 Sensible lighting: Remember that you have a much bigger area to light, and that your electric light will carry further since there are no walls.
 During the day, open plan living areas receive more natural light, but for dark days and evenings you’ll want a well-planned lighting setup.